 Jamaica has continued the steadfast implementation of its Fund-supported economic reform programme aimed at overcoming the long-standing problems of low growth and high debt.
-All quantitative fiscal and monetary performance criteria under the programme have been met for all quarterly test dates.
+All quantitative fiscal and monetary performance criteria under the programme have been met for all quarterly test dates, with the exception of the March 2015 nominal target for the primary surplus for the central government, which was missed by a narrow margin, owing to lower than projected inflation and GDP growth (the surplus still came in at the projected 7.5 percent of GDP).
 The Government has also implemented all of the structural benchmarks that were included in the programme, albeit with some minor delays.

-The Government remains fully committed to meeting the objectives of the programme, as well as the specific targets set out in the June 2014 Memorandum of Economic and Financial Policies (MEFP) and its September and December 2014 supplements.
-Attachment 1 to this letter is a further supplement to the MEFP, presenting performance under the programme, and updating some specific policies to meet the programme's ultimate objectives, including the associated quantitative targets and structural benchmarks.
+The Government remains fully committed to meeting the objectives of the programme, as well as its specific targets.
+Attachment 1 to this letter is a supplementary Memorandum of Economic and Financial Policies (MEFP), presenting performance under the programme, and updating the specific policies to meet the programme's ultimate objectives, including the associated quantitative targets and structural benchmarks.
 Attachment 2 is the updated Technical Memorandum of Understanding.

-On the basis of our performance under the programme thus far as well as our strong commitment to the continued implementation of the programme, the Government requests that the Executive Board of the IMF complete the seventh review of the extended arrangement under the Extended Fund Facility, and approve the modification of performance criteria for end-June 2015 and end-September 2015 and the new performance criteria for December 2015 and the eighth purchase under the arrangement of SDR 28.32 million.
+On the basis of our performance under the programme thus far as well as our strong commitment to the continued implementation of the programme, the Government requests that the Executive Board of the IMF complete the ninth review of the extended arrangement under the Extended Fund Facility, and approve the modification of performance criteria for end-March 2016 and the revision of the structural benchmark on the tax administration's new productivity indicators and the new performance criteria for June 2016 and the tenth purchase under the arrangement of SDR 28.32 million.